jwestfall69/eotl_rolled/README.md

 This is a TF2 sourcemod plugin I wrote for the [EOTL](https://www.endofthelinegaming.com/) community.

-This plugin is targeted at playload maps.
-If blue team wins the playload map fast enough (rolled) or red team blocks blue on one of the early cap points (stuffed) it will cause a sound to be played.
+This plugin is targeted at payload maps.
+If blue team wins the payload map fast enough (rolled) or red team blocks blue on one of the early cap points (stuffed) it will cause a sound to be played.
+Additionally the plugin will trigger a OnTeamRolled forward that is used by the eotl_respawn plugin for auto adjusting respawn times.

 By default sounds from this plugin are enabled for players.